 Finally, our goals focus on the illumination of sociotechnical space, harnessing the data revolution through innovative educational pathways, and leveraging convergent research using STEM and computational/data science.

 Our team and partners include:

-Kenneth Kosik, Molecular, Cellular & Developmental Biology, Neuroscience
+Kenneth Kosik, MA., MD., Molecular, Cellular & Developmental Biology, Neuroscience

 David Low, PhD., Molecular Cellular Developmental Biology